-In Bauchi, there are clear expectations for what teachers and students are supposed to do, but teachers may not have enough time to fulfill their duties.
+In Ekiti, there are clear expectations for what teachers and students are supposed to do, but teachers may not have enough time to fulfill their duties.
 Expectations for what students should know and be able to do are clear.
 Nigeria has a national curriculum, which sets the contents in detail, informing teachers of required subject content that should be taught to students at different grades.
 In addition, expectations for what teachers are supposed to do are explicitly laid out in legal regulations and teachers are guided by performance goals.
-However, in Bauchi, teachers may not have enough time to fulfill their duties.
-Similar to top-performing education systems, Bauchi's school year consists of 800 hours or more at both the primary and the secondary level.
-However, teachers' working time is defined as the number of hours spent at school.
-While this definition is wider than the number of teaching hours, it is limited by not recognizing that lesson planning and grading may take place outside of the number of hours spent at school.
+Similar to top-performing education systems, Ekiti's school year consists of 800 hours or more at both the primary and the secondary level.
+However in Ekiti, teachers may not have enough time to fulfill their duties.
+There is no statutory definition of working time for either primary or secondary school In contrast, top-performing education teachers. systems not only define working time, but also recognize that lesson planning, grading, and other administrative tasks may take place outside of the number of hours spent at school.
 Primary and secondary school teachers working time is between 1000 to 1520 hours per year.
 In comparison, working time in most successful systems ranges between 1,520 and 1,650 hours in both levels, and in the highest-performing, it is 1,650 hours or more.
-In Bauchi, the number of hours that teachers are expected to devote to teaching is 60% to 76% of their working time.
+In Ekiti, the number of hours that teachers are expected to devote to teaching is 80% to 100% of their working time.
 Again, most successful education systems with data make teaching hours 30 to 50% (primary) of working hours, suggesting that they build in time for other tasks that teachers need to carry out, such as administrative duties and grading assignments, among others.

-2. Attracting the Best into Teaching Emerging
+2. Attracting the Best into Teaching Established